dbpedia/databus-maven-plugin/README.md

 Maven uses a Parent POM (Project Object Model) to define software project.
 The POM is saved in a file called `pom.xml`.
 Each project can have multiple `modules` where the code resides.
 These modules refer to the parent pom and inherit any values unless they are overwritten.
 While in software the programming language defines a complex structure which has to be followed, in data everything is fantasy ecxept for the concrete file as it provides a clearly defined thing.
 Hence the model imposed for the databus is simpler than for software:
 * Bundle relates to the Parent POM and inherits its metadata to the modules/datasets
 * Datasets are modules and receive their metadata from the bundle/parent pom (and can extend or override it)
-* Distributions are the files of the dataset and are under normally stored in `src/main/databus/${version}/` for each module
+* Distributions are the files of the dataset and are normally stored in `src/main/databus/${version}/` for each module
 * Each dataset/module has its own artifactid, the distributions/files must start with the artifactid

 ## Versioning
 Changes in software can be tracked very well and manual versioning can be given.
 Data behaves two-fold: Schematic information, e.g. schema definitions, taxonomy and ontologies can be versioned like software.
 The data itself follows pareto-efficiency: The first 80% need 20% of effort, the last 20% need 80%.
 Fixing the last error in data is extremely expensive.
 Hence, we recommend using a time-based version, i.e. YEAR.MONTH.DAY in the format YYYY.MM.DD (alphabetical sortable).
-Another possibility is to align the version number to either :
+Another possibility is to align the version number to either:
 1. the software version used to create it (as a consequence the software version needs to be incremented for each data release)
-2. the ontology version IFF the ontology is contained in the bundle and versioned like software
+2. the ontology version if and only if the ontology is contained in the bundle and versioned like software

 ## Files & folders
 Per default